mstksg/memotag/README.md

 [-8,-2,-1,-7,-9,-3,-6,-10,-4,-5]
 ~~~

-The main power of the lensy interface is both the unified power of using
+One main power of the lensy interface is both the unified power of using
 `over` (for "mapping"), `view` (for "getting"), etc., under one interface, and
 also to be able to "compose" lenses and getters using `(.)`: